A Town Where You Live: Gonzo

-Episode list
+Episodes

 Reception

 In Japan, A Town Where You Live manga volumes frequently appeared on weekly sales charts during their week of release.
 Jason Thompson praised A Town Where You Live's serious, mature tone and wrote that the audiences will either like the series for its realism or criticize it as slow and mundane.
 Manga-News praised the series' introduction for being more realistic than the author's previous work, Suzuka, and the plot which was described as eventful.
 In later volumes, Manga-News criticized the plot for being predictable, encompassing cliché aspects of the genre, and for dragging its story.
 They also panned the characters' behavior, calling it implausible and inconsistent.
 Manga-News returned to positive reviews during the volumes involving Kyousuke Kazama; they praised the story arc for introducing a new setting, for breaking away from the usual classicism, and for surprising the readers for the first time in the series.
 Following this, Manga-News returned to negative reviews, echoing their previous points.
 AnimeLand had similar reactions.
 Initially, they were positive, praising the realistic protagonist, but further reviews repeated Manga-News' criticisms.